BetterRules/betterrules.nz/workshop-manual.md

 ### Business Rules Specialist.
 {: #businessrulesspecialist}
-Establish a good understanding of the service design implications currently faced in the scope of the domain and prepare a simple report outlining what works and doesn’t work.
+Bring existing knowledge of business processes and rules and be prepared to present this perspective to the workshop.

 ## A Brief Introduction to the Outputs.
 {: #overview}
 A brief introduction to each of the outputs.
 Outputs are marked as either **base requirements** or **optional outputs**.
 Choosing which outputs are focused on will be dependant on the context and purpose of the workshop.
-The outputs could be incorporated into the enveloping institutions documentation and kept as foundational reference material for the rules that have been brought into effect.
+The outputs could be incorporated into the enveloping institution's documentation and kept as foundational reference material for the rules that have been brought into effect.

 ### Concept Models.